Last Updated on 10 May 2022 by admin

 Once you have located your vulnerabilities and other potential attack vectors, you can prioritize remediation efforts.
 The fact that this approach is continuous means you can be notified of risk as soon as it appears, thus allowing you to resolve issues imminently to efficiently optimize your organization’s defense.
 Alerts should also provide full descriptions of discovered vulnerabilities.
 For example, at Informer, we use CVSS vulnerability scoring among other metrics for you to gain a better understanding of the issue faced.

-Taking a proactive approach to security
+Taking a proactive approach to cybersecurity

 Continuous monitoring allows you to secure your external environment before attacks occur rather than in response to them, minimizing the chance for a successful breach to take place.
 A productive, forward-thinking measure like CSM is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
 Firewalls, antivirus software, and other traditional protective methods no longer suffice – easily nullified by sophisticated attacks.